ankaAR/bestiario5e/_creatures/ghald.md

 ***Shortsword.*** Melee Weapon Attack: +7 al ataque, alcance 5 ft., one creature.
 Hit: 11 (2d6 + 4) piercing damage.

 ***Garrote.*** Melee Weapon Attack: +7 al ataque, alcance 5 ft., one Medium or Small creature against which Ghald has advantage on the attack roll.
-Hit: 9 (2d4 + 4) bludgeoning damage, and the target is grappled (escape DC 15).
+Hit: 9 (2d4 + 4) puntos de daño contundente, and the target is grappled (escape DC 15).
 Until the grapple ends, the target can't breathe, and Ghald has advantage on attack rolls against it.